arteciab/INST326/JOURNAL/AI Journal Updated.md

 This week I did not use AI while completing the exercises.
 As for my project team, I am currently in a group of two.
 My partner and I will have the opporunity to collab this week, which could change that for next week.
 I do plan to use AI in the future to include Gemini, Claude, etc. but I have not had the chance to try them out yet.

+Week 4:
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

+This week, I worked on the exercises independently to review and apply python concepts that we have learned so far.
+I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
+I completed all exercises without the use of AI.
+I still plan to use AI in the future for group projects if my teammates agree.